 It sounds unreal, farfetched, or even crazy — ‘poverty is illegal’ — but it’s happening and has been for far too long in our country.
-When you look at the frequency at which people are incarcerated because they can’t pay fees for speeding tickets and other small infractions, it’s heartbreaking.
+When you look at the frequency people are incarcerated because they can’t pay fees for speeding tickets and other small infractions, it’s heartbreaking.
 There are 2.2 million people locked up on any given day in the U.S. according to the Bureau of Justice Statistics (BJS).

 1. Cash Bail does not treat everyone the same.

 “The practice of making a defendant put up a large sum of money to ensure they’ll appear for trial, regardless of whether they pose a danger to the community or themselves,” is turning lives upside down according to acclaimed author and law professor, Peter Edelman.
-He wrote “Not A Crime to Be Poor: The Criminalization of Poverty in America,” and he’s spoken at Mercy Housing’s Live in Hope event.
+He wrote “Not A Crime to Be Poor: The Criminalization of Poverty in America,” and he’s spoken at Mercy Housing events.
 His book is a must-read for everyone in our country.
 Low-income people accused of a crime spend time in jail while their wealthier counterparts walk free.
 That time in jail causes them to lose jobs and their families suffer—making recidivism (returning to jail or prison) far more likely.
 There are 536,000 people incarcerated that are awaiting trial.
 Trauma associated with incarceration before the accused is proven guilty is hurting people with low-incomes disproportionately and is detrimental to society.

 2. Fees and fines are breaking up families and communities.